cncf/clomonitor/docs/checks.md

 **ID**: `security_insights`

-Projects should provide an [OpenSSF Security Insights](https://github.com/ossf/security-insights-spec/blob/v1.0.0/specification.md) manifest file.
+Projects should provide an [OpenSSF Security Insights](https://security-insights.openssf.org/) manifest file.

 This check passes if:

-- A valid OpenSSF Security Insights *manifest file* (`SECURITY-INSIGHTS.yml`) is found at the root of the repository.
+- A valid OpenSSF Security Insights v1 or v2 *manifest file* is found in one of CLOMonitor's supported manifest locations.

+Note that:

+- When multiple supported manifests are present, CLOMonitor inspects them in this order:

+  - `security-insights.yml`
+  - `.github/security-insights.yml`
+  - `SECURITY-INSIGHTS.yml`.

+- CLOMonitor determines each manifest version using the `header > schema-version` field.

+- CLOMonitor selects the first v2 manifest found during that scan.

+- If no v2 manifest is found, CLOMonitor falls back to the first v1 manifest found during that scan.

+- CLOMonitor does not fall back to a lower-priority manifest when a selected manifest is invalid.

 ### Security policy